Lothar Voigtländer

-Lothar Voigtländer (born 3 September 1943) is a German composer.
+Lothar Voigtländer (3 September 1943 – 4 July 2026) was a German composer in numerous genres.
+Before the country's reunification, he worked in East Germany and composed electroacoustic music.
+He was recognised with awards both in Germany and internationally.

-Life
+Life and career

-Voigtländer was born in Leisnig.
+Voigtländer was born in Leisnig on 3 September 1943.
 He received his formative musical education between 1954 and 1962 as a choirboy and later as choir prefect in the Dresdner Kreuzchor under Rudolf Mauersberger.
 From 1961 to 1968 he studied conducting with Rolf Reuter and music composition with Fritz Geißler at the Leipzig Academy of Music and from 1970 to 1972 as a master student at the Akademie der Künste der DDR with Günter Kochan.

-Since 1973 Voigtländer has worked as a freelance artist in Berlin.
-In 1984 he founded together with Georg Katzer the "Society for electroacoustic music".
+From 1973 Voigtländer worked as a freelance artist in Berlin.
+In 1984 he founded with Georg Katzer the Society For Electroacoustic Music.
 In 1992 he received a guest professorship at the University of Paris, was chairman of the Berlin Composers' Association from 1990 to 1996, member of the Federal Executive Board of the German Composers' Association and vice-chairman of the works committee of the Gesellschaft für musikalische Aufführungs- und mechanische Vervielfältigungsrechte.
-Since 2001 Voigtländer has been an honorary professor for composition at the Hochschule für Musik Carl Maria von Weber in Dresden, and since 2006 he has been a member of the GEMA supervisory board.
+Since 2001 Voigtländer had been an honorary professor for composition at the Hochschule für Musik Carl Maria von Weber in Dresden, and from 2006 to 2016 he was a member of the GEMA supervisory board.

 Voigtländer founded several concert series in Berlin, including the "Long Night of Electronic Sounds".
-Electroacoustic works led him to the studios International Confederation of Electroacoustic Music in Bourges, Zurich, Elektronisches Studio Basel, Hilversum, Freiburg (WDR), Budapest and Bratislava.
-Voigtländer has received international prizes, he was awarded several times at the Festival of Electroacoustic Music in Bourges (Grand Prix 1996).
+Electroacoustic works led him to the studios International Confederation of Electroacoustic Music in Bourges, Zurich, Elektronisches Studio Basel, Hilversum, Freiburg, Budapest and Bratislava.
+Voigtländer received international prizes, he was awarded several times at the Festival of Electroacoustic Music in Bourges (Grand Prix 1996).